rumankazi/zenoter/.github/instructions/zenote.instructions.md

 6. **Implement feature flags for gradual rollout**
 7. **Keep infrastructure costs minimal until scaling needed**

+## Documentation Strategy

+**IMPORTANT: Lightweight Documentation Approach**

+- **DO NOT** create separate documentation for every incremental change
+- **DO NOT** write docs for work-in-progress features
+- **DO** add brief inline code comments for complex logic
+- **DO** update relevant sections in existing docs (like PLAN.md) at major milestones
+- **DO** document only when:
+  - A complete feature is finished and tested
+  - A major architecture decision is made
+  - User-facing functionality changes significantly
+  - API contracts are finalized

+**Documentation Updates to Make:**

+- Update PLAN.md Sprint section when sprint completes
+- Update ARCHITECTURE.md only for major structural changes
+- Update feature docs in `/docs` only at phase completions or major releases
+- Keep inline TypeDoc comments for public APIs

+**Focus on code quality and tests over documentation during development.**

 ## Code Style Guidelines

 - Functional React components with hooks